-How to Invest in Yourself — for People Who Need Steps (Like Me)
+How to Invest in Yourself — For People Who Need Steps (Like Me)

 The best way to invest in yourself is just to start.
-However, I tend to think in frameworks and steps to sequence my choices to learn if I’m on the right path or if I need to course-correct.
+However, I tend to think of frameworks and steps to sequence my choices to learn if I’m on the right path or if I need to course-correct.
 These steps have been helpful to me in my self-investment journey.

 1. Learn the Difference Between Spending and Investing

 Learning this difference is key to your mental framing and attitude toward using money to better yourself and your quality of life.

 When we spend money, it’s usually on perishable goods that we might need for survival OR on anti-necessities that have a very fleeting payoff.

 When we invest money, we expect a durable, long-term payoff in one of the three areas of the framework above.

 We tell ourselves a lot of stories about money.
 When I was young, I felt that money was a scarce resource that had to be hoarded.
 So, I just added money to a pile like Scrooge McDuck and didn’t use money at all.
 As I’ve learned more and had kids that have given me perspective, I’ve come to this conclusion: